 When I’m done with this list, I make it into a list of simple statements with a blank in front of each one, and then I print this list and tape it to the bulletin board right above my computer.
 This may be the best part of my goal setting system because at least a few times a week, my eyes glance over that list, and I remember what I’m working toward.

 4. Update your dreams.

-The next thing to do the week after Christmas is to dream.
+The next thing to do is to dream.